+St Mary's Catholic Primary School Curriculum

+Year 6 Autumn 1

+Main Themes: Local History

+Classification of Living Things

-By the end of this first half term, in Maths the children will have developed a greater concept of the formal written methods for multiplication and division, having secured their understanding of written addition and subtraction.
-In English they will be able to write a suspense narrative opening and a non-chronological report.
+End Points By the end of this first half term, in Maths the children will have developed a greater concept of the formal written methods for multiplication and division, having secured their understanding of written addition and subtraction.
+In English they will be able to write a diary and a recount, applying features appropriately.
 In History, they will have a greater understanding of the local area and how it has changed over time.
 This will involve looking at local records.
 They will develop their Science knowledge about humans and animals and how they are classified.
 They will know how to use the body to perform controlled movements in gymnastics.
-They will have developed skills to play netball.
-In music they will explore The Fingals by Mendelssohn, focussing on dynamics, pitch and texture.
 In French our topic is 'Les Quatre Saisons'.
 The children will learn to say the four seasons and express opinions about seasonal pictures.
 In Art and Design, they will have studied craft design explaining how a new image can be created using a combination of other images.
 They will understand what photomontage is and recognise how artists use photography.
 In Computing, they will know how to use the program design process to effectively code.
-In RE, they will have explored the Kingdom of God, and will be able to talk about living in God's Kingdom.
+In music, they will have explored songs from World War Two, exploring melodies and harmonies.
+In RE, they will have explored the second Creation Story and the Sacrament of Baptism.
 In their RHE work they will have started the first module about how they are loved by God and developed an understanding of the importance of valuing themselves as the basis for personal relationships.
 They will begin formal practise of SATs papers in preparation for their tests later on in the year.

+Religious Education Creation and Covenant In this topic the children will learn how to show an understanding of literary forms found in the biblical texts studied.
+They will be able to explain the Church's teaching on the purpose of the second Creation story and the purpose of scientific accounts, referencing Laudato Si' 66-67.
+They will be able to explain Christian beliefs about the Sacrament of Baptism and show an understanding of 'original sin' by making links with the second story of